What can you do with a history degree?

 In fact, the percentage of history majors who become professional historians is low.
 Most go on to a broad array of fields.
 They become teachers, researchers, businesspeople, lawyers, librarians, writers, archivists, activists, politicians, public relations staff, journalists, administrators, fundraisers, and/or staff in various types of non-profit organizations.
 Leaders in every industry, from business to the arts, can point to their training as history majors as the starting point for their success.
 Indeed, historical study plays an important part in fostering well-rounded intellectual development as well as instilling valuable career skills in research, writing, argumentation and documentation.

-The rigorous research and writing requirements asked of history majors also offer excellent preparation for careers in law, journalism, public relations, technical writing, fundraising, administration, and government service.
+The rigorous research and writing requirements expected of history majors offers excellent preparation for careers in law, journalism, public relations, technical writing, fundraising, administration, and government service.
 Interestingly (and luckily for history majors) recent trends in medical and business school admissions suggest that professional schools are looking for students with training in humanities and social sciences.

 The market for teachers in primary and secondary schools remains good and students with a solid background in history will be well suited to obtain teaching credentials in subjects such as history and social studies.